hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * And I also mean it should be a `native!` or `routine!`.

 [22:13:00](#cfY1xCnHqMSCpxgMJol5qk4utQRTwxovTJAcoCTQjac) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 `longest-common-match?` is not the best name..
-I would start trying to find a better one Ì†ΩÌ∏â
+I would start trying to find a better one üòâ

 [22:13:23](#7Xd1E24WZqdmvhmTQSwQc2Iss1E_ASB3d-ZK846pBOE) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 I think that there could be split between `find` and `match`